bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 ### Principle 1: Blast Radius as a First-Class Constraint

-Every change has a blast radius—the scope of impact if that change goes wrong.
+Every change has a blast radius - the scope of impact if that change goes wrong.
 Traditional architecture focuses on fault isolation for _failures_.
 Change-safe architecture focuses on blast isolation for _deployments_.

 The questions to ask during design: